mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > work of the greedy search algorithm and long - for logarithmic search.
 > Short links correspond to edges of Delaunay graph, i.e. each object has
 > references to objects that are neighbors of its Voronoi region.
 The main
-> difference of Raynet from Voronet is that in Raynet every object doesn’t
+> difference of Raynet from Voronet is that in Raynet every object doesn't
 > know all of its Voronoi neighbors, i.e. Raynet obtains neighborhood with
 > approximately using the Monte Carlo method.